aziz13-coder/horarywindowstore/horary78-main/README.md

 # Horary App Docker Instructions

 This repository contains the backend and frontend for the Horary astrology application.
+The project structure was simplified so the backend now lives in the `backend/` directory and the frontend in `frontend/`.
 A `Dockerfile` is provided to build a container that bundles both parts and serves the API via Gunicorn.

 ## Build the Image